Public Relations Internships

 4. After Receiving an Internship “Job” Offer, Complete All Paperwork

-Contracts and Syllabus
+Contracts and Forms

 5. Complete your PR Internship and all Requirements Listed in the Syllabus by the Internship Coordinator